buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Eye Attacks**

-- **\emph** - Sand in the eyes.
+-  - Sand in the eyes.
 Until the end of your next round, the opponent has -2 to their first Attack Roll
-- **\emph** - Eye scratch.
+-  - Eye scratch.
 Until the end of your next round, the opponent has -4 to the Attack Roll
-- **\emph** - Target dazzled.
+-  - Target dazzled.
 Roll 1d6, with 1-2-3 the opponent has missed their attack.
 Lasts until the end of the next round.
-- **\emph** - Target blinded.
+-  - Target blinded.
 For 1d6 rounds, the opponent considers everyone as invisible.
-- **\emph** - One-eyed.
+-  - One-eyed.
 The opponent makes a Fortitude Saving Throw with DC equal to your last Attack Roll; if they fail, they are permanently blinded, otherwise they suffer the effects of point 4.
 - **Weapon Attacks**

-- **\emph** - Hit the weapon.
+-  - Hit the weapon.
 The opponent makes a Fortitude Saving Throw DC 15, $ \pm 2 $ for weapon size relative to medium, or drops the weapon
-- **\emph** - Damaged weapon.
+-  - Damaged weapon.
 The opponent's weapon inflicts one category of damage less
-- **\emph** - Hand strike.
+-  - Hand strike.
 Due to pain, until the end of your next round, the opponent loses their first two attacks
-- **\emph** - Disarm the opponent.
+-  - Disarm the opponent.
 The opponent drops their weapon
-- **\emph** - Compromised hand.
+-  - Compromised hand.
 The opponent until dawn of the next day has -4 to the Attack Roll
 - **Pushes and Lunges**

-- **\emph** - Push the opponent 3 meters away, $ \pm 1$ for size difference
+-  - Push the opponent 3 meters away, $ \pm 1$ for size difference
-- **\emph** - You can move one Movement Action as a Reaction.
+-  - You can move one Movement Action as a Reaction.
 You treat the terrain as difficult
-- **\emph** - As point 1 but the initial distance is 6 meters
+-  - As point 1 but the initial distance is 6 meters
-- **\emph** - You can move one Movement Action as a Reaction
+-  - You can move one Movement Action as a Reaction
-- **\emph** - As point 1 but the initial distance is 9 meters
+-  - As point 1 but the initial distance is 9 meters
-- **\emph** - As point 3 and you can move with the opponent
+-  - As point 3 and you can move with the opponent
 - **Trips**

-- **\emph** - Shoulder check.
+-  - Shoulder check.
 The opponent makes a Fortitude Saving Throw DC 15, $ \pm 4 $ for size difference or falls prone
-- **\emph** - Trip.
+-  - Trip.
 The opponent makes a Reflex Saving Throw DC 19, $ \pm 2 $ for size difference or falls prone
-- **\emph** - Push.
+-  - Push.
 The opponent makes a Fortitude Saving Throw DC 23, $ \pm 2 $ for size difference or falls prone.
 If the Saving Throw succeeds, they are pushed 1d6 meters away
-- **\emph** - Collision.
+-  - Collision.
 The opponent makes a Fortitude Saving Throw with DC equal to your last Attack Roll, $ \pm 2 $ for size difference or falls prone.
 If the Saving Throw succeeds, they are pushed 1d10 meters away
 - **Projectiles**

 - ***x*** - For each Critical Hit used, add another range increment to your weapon
 - ***x*** - For every two Critical Hits used, add +4 to the next Attack Roll until the end of the next round
-- **\emph** - *Kennedy Arrow*.
+-  - *Kennedy Arrow*.
 Until the end of your next round, the first projectile ignores any cover or obstacle and if physically possible hits the opponent
 - **Fury**

-- **\emph** - Encourage companions.
+-  - Encourage companions.
 Your companions within 6 meters have +2 to their first Attack Roll
-- **\emph** - Berserker.
+-  - Berserker.
 One of your companions within six meters can perform an Attack Action against an opponent in melee at the cost of a Reaction
-- **\emph** - Jolt.
+-  - Jolt.
 One of your companions, within 6 meters, can use a Reaction to execute a Movement Action treating the terrain as difficult
-- **\emph** - Glory.
+-  - Glory.
 Your companions within 6 meters have +2 to the Attack Roll until the end of their next round
-- **\emph** - Glory!.
+-  - Glory!.
 Your companions within 9 meters have +4 to the Attack Roll until the end of their next round
 - **Defense!**

-- **\emph** - Until the end of your next round, you have +2 to Defense.
+-  - Until the end of your next round, you have +2 to Defense.
-- **\emph** - Until the end of your next round, all companions in your melee range have +2 to Defense
+-  - Until the end of your next round, all companions in your melee range have +2 to Defense
-- **\emph** - Until the end of your next round, one companion has +8 to Defense.
+-  - Until the end of your next round, one companion has +8 to Defense.
-- **\emph** - Until the end of your next round, all companions within a range of 9 meters have +4 to Defense
+-  - Until the end of your next round, all companions within a range of 9 meters have +4 to Defense
-- **\emph** - For 1d6 rounds, all your companions have +4 to Defense
+-  - For 1d6 rounds, all your companions have +4 to Defense